 Here are two great vest options!

-Additionally, I don’t get any chafing when wearing it (though I’ve yet to try it in hot summer months), and I honestly forgot I had it on it fit that well.
+Additionally, I don’t get any chafing when wearing it (even in hot summer months), and I honestly forgot I had it on it fit that well.

-Here are other characteristics you can expect from the Vapor vests:
+Here are other characteristics you can expect from the Pinnacle vests:

 - Holds up to 90 ounces of hydration